A Systematic Comparison of Forecasting for Gross Domestic Product in an Emergent Economy: Results and Analysis

 \section{Results and Analysis}

-This section presents the results obtained using the Holt-Winters additive method, SARIMA and dynamic linear models to fit the data of interest.
-For each model, it was plotted the observed and predicted values, and also the 95\% confidence interval for the predicted values.
-Graphics are effective tools to understand the behavior of the series and whether the models generate reasonable fit and predictions in relation to the observed data.
+This section presents the results obtained using the Holt-Winters additive method, SARIMA, dynamic linear models, neural network autoregression, and multilayer perceptron to fit the data of interest.
+For each model, it was plotted the mean absolute error for a forecast horizon ($h$) varying $h=1,\dots,13$.